putridparrot/rosetta/src/cpp/README.md

 ### Hello World

-I'm using the Visual Studio Dev Prompt and cl.exe to compile C++ but you might prefer to use g++ or clang compilers.
+I'm using the Visual Studio Dev Prompt and cl.exe on Windows to compile C++ but you might prefer to use g++ or clang compilers.
+On Linux I'm using gcc (v9.3.0).
 Assuming you're following along with cl.exe and you've openend the prompt in the correct folder then run the following for simple single file compilation

 ```
+// on Windows
 cl helloWorld.cpp
+// on Linux
+gcc helloWorld.cpp -o helloWorld
+// or better still on Linux
+make helloWorld
 ```

+_Note: gcc on Linux requires main to return an int._

 As C++ is a compiled language, this command will build an obj file then link that to create an executable which we can then run.